SJ-tech-Sweden/eventory-multisite/README.md

 A project to view multiple eventory oganisations at once

 Under Login manager you can add your logins from the different organisations.
-Calendar is a calendar view that combines the job from all your logins so that you can view them from one place, nothing is editable at this time.
+Calendar is a calendar view that combines the job from all your logins so that you can view them from one place.
+Inventory is where you can see all inventory items and how many there are in stock at any time.

+From the calendar you can now add rentals to a existing packlist, if it comes from the sam organisation as the packlist it will just be added as a rental but if it comes from another organisation it will be added as a external subrental.

 One deployed version exists at [eventory.sj-tech.se](https://eventory.sj-tech.se)